Cryptostamping/ECS_Standard/README.md

 # ECS_Standard
 Respository detailing ECS ( Ethereum Cryptostamping Standard)

-ECS01 primarily focuses on rarity factor, i.e a stamping limit that defines the number of times a stamp can be stamped.
+ECS01 primarily focuses on **rarity factor**, i.e a stamping limit that defines the number of times a stamp can be stamped.
 This pushes context to what user really values at the moment, and is used as a factor in the valuation of a particular stamping.

 For example, a rarity factor of 9x represents that at any given point of time in internet, there can only be 9 sightings of that stamp.
 That is if you wish to stamp it elsewhere, you have to remove it from where you have stamped before.
 So when we measure the value a stamp adds to the website, we do it like avg.
 NFT pricing / stamping limit.

-## Constructor

 The default ECS constructor is
 `ECS01  (uint256 maxCount_ ,bool setconstRarity_ , uint256 constRarity_ )`